makkus/freckles/README.rst

 ************

 *freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer, for the sake of simplicity and a quick turnaround.

+*freckles* helps you bring your machine from a useless -- for your intent and purpose --state, into a useful one.
+With one line in a terminal.

 Quick links
 ===========